jwallbridge/simplicialnlp/README.md

 # Simplicial Language Transformer

-This is the code repository for the language component of the project [link] by James Clift, Dmitry Doryn, Daniel Murfet and James Wallbridge.
+This is the code repository for the language component of the project [simplicialtransformer] https://github.com/dmurfet/simplicialtransformer by James Clift, Dmitry Doryn, Daniel Murfet and James Wallbridge.